-Extended Triangulation
+Extended triangulation

 [Music: Gabriel Fauré - Pavane Op.50.
-This music was chosen by our space station astronauts as they watched city lights below them dance across the night.
-In 1887, Faure obtained its rhythm from the slow processional Spanish court dance of the same name.]
+Garth Morris (flute), New Philharmonia Orchestra / Sir David Willcocks 1968; from the album "The most relaxing classical album in the world...ever!"
+This music was chosen by our space station astronauts as they watched city lights below them dance across the night.]